 The HR Service Delivery is seeing a wave of transformation with the adoption of a multi-tier model, all for good reason.
 Employee Self Service combined with Manager Self Service and an HR Help Desk, can reduce the HR headcount by a rough 25 percent.
 Several HR transactions can be serviced using the first tier of an ESS system and this will reduce the burden on the HR staff.
 However, this would imply that the lowest tier of the ESS system must be built out in a way that makes it possible for all tasks/information to be completed entirely by the employee.

 ESS systems should be implemented to enable progression to achieve more with less.
-The design is evolving to expand beyond simple corporate record keeping and include personalization.
-It can be concluded that providing employees with only the bare minimum of what an ESS system can do, is more of a disservice to them and might place the organization at a risk of being looked over in the evolution of HR.
+The design is evolving to expand beyond simple corporate record keeping and includes personalization.
+It can be concluded that providing employees with only the bare minimum of what an ESS system can do, is more of a disservice to them and might place the organization at risk of being looked over in the evolution of HR.